Skip to main content

 and their families have received food

-pounds of food have
+pounds of food

-been distributed from
+have been distributed

 $0